Figure 1 :

 Drape builder’s polyethylene or a pond liner into your wooden frame, fill it with water, and you’re ready to go!

 Please note: this Solar Boat is fine for periodic immersion in water.
-If you to use it a lot, however, you may want to paint or varnish the wood
+If you plan to use it a lot, however, you may want to paint or varnish the wood